 Father put a hand on his shoulder, somehow both soft and firm at the same time.
 ‘I don’t say this to frighten you.’

-‘But if they hate us that much … what if they get to us?’ he whimpered, his mind still showing him the bloodiest, most horrifying images it could think of.
+‘But if they hate us that much … what if they get to us?’ he whimpered, his mind showing him the bloodiest, most horrifying images it could think of.
 ‘What if they hurt us?’

 Father pulled him close, letting him bury his face in the soft fabric of his robes as he tried not to think about the scary Muggles in his head.